simonhw/campsite-bookings/README.md

     ![Website Footer](static/images/readme/footer-mob.png)

 ### The Homepage
 The landing page for Lakeview campsite is brightly coloured yet minimalist.
 The user is immediately presented with a red call-to-action button encouraging them to book a stay.
 This is presented first as it is the main purpose of the website and also allows a returning user to quickly navigate to the booking page.
-The colour of the button was chosen as it matches well with the red fabric of the tent in the hero image, thus giving the site a very slick and professional feel.
+The colour of the button was chosen as it matches well with the red fabric of the tent in the header image, thus giving the site a very slick and professional feel.

 ![Call-to-action button on the homepage](static/images/readme/homepage-top.png)